magnesiumlabs/magnesium/packages/theme/README.md

 @use "@magnesium/theme";

 .foo {
-    @include theme.property(primary); // Will generate a CSS Custom Property with default color.
+    @include theme.property(primary); // Will generate a CSS custom property with default color.
-    @include theme.property(primary, darkcyan); // Will generate a CSS Custom Property with new color.
+    @include theme.property(primary, darkcyan); // Will generate a CSS custom property with new color.

     @include theme.property(color, primary); // Will generate a `var()` CSS Function with default color.
     @include theme.property(color, darkcyan); // Will generate color declaration.